• Skip to primary navigation

 Instructions

-• Add the onions and garlic.
-Add the Worcestershire sauce and stir, scraping the bottom with a wooden spoon to deglaze as you do this.
+• Add the onions, garlic and Worcestershire sauce and stir, scraping the bottom with a wooden spoon to deglaze as you do this (you can add a bit of liquid to help with this)

-• Press Keep Warm / Cancel.
-Add the butternut squash, the paprika and the parsley.
+• Add the butternut squash, paprika and parsley.
 Stir to make sure everything is well coated.
 Deglaze if necessary.

 Notes